 In October 2001, the Company issued \$200.0 million aggregate principal amount of convertible senior subordinated notes ("Notes") in a private placement for proceeds to the Company of \$192.7 million, after deducting the initial purchasers' discount and out-of-pocket expenses (collectively, "Deferred Financing Costs").
 The Notes bear interest at 5.5% per annum, payable semi-annually, and mature on October 17, 2008.
 Deferred Financing Costs, which are included in other assets, are amortized as interest expense over the period from the Notes' issuance to stated maturity.
 The Notes are convertible, at the option of the holder at any time, into shares of the Company's Common Stock at a conversion price of approximately \$30.25 per share, subject to adjustment in certain circumstances.
 Regeneron may redeem the Notes, in whole or in part, at any time before October 17, 2004 if the closing price of the Company's Common Stock has exceeded 150% of the conversion price then in effect for a specified period of time ("Early Redemption").
 Upon any such Early Redemption, the Company is required to pay interest that would have been due up through October 17, 2004.
-Regeneron may also redeem some or all of the Notes at any time on or after October 17, 2004 if the closing price of the Company's Common Stock has exceeded 140% of the conversion price then in effect for a specified period 140% of the conversion price then in effect for a specified period 140% of the conversion price then in effect for a specified period of the Notes at December 31, 2003 was approximately \$190.3 million.
+Regeneron may also redeem some or all of the Notes at any time on or after October 17, 2004 if the closing price of the Company's Common Stock has exceeded 140% of the conversion price then in effect for a specified period of time.
+The fair market value of the Notes fluctuates over time.
+The estimated fair value of the Notes at December 31, 2003 was approximately \$190.3 million.